SubareeshKrishnan/Covid-19-flask-webapp/README.md

 * [License](#license)

 ## General info
 Realtime Covid-19 web app made with Python and Flask.
-Shows total cases in each countries in the world and each states in Inida.
+Shows total cases in each countries in the world and each states in India.

 ## Technologies
 Project is created with: